 From abundant energy sources (mega wind systems offshore?
 Future reactors to fusion like ITER?) to voracious consumers.
-"The military faces particularly acute energy challenges," the colonel said Paul Calhoun, in charge of the POWER program at DARPA's Tactical Technology Office.
-"We often have to operate away from established energy infrastructures and rely on liquid fuels that require precarious supply lines."
+“The military faces particularly acute energy challenges,” the colonel says Paul Calhoun, POWER program manager in DARPA's Tactical Technology Office.
+“We often have to operate far from established energy infrastructure and rely on liquid fuels that require precarious supply lines.”

 The research underway aims to put aside long energy backbones, long-range fuel ships and all those heavy and expensive systems that are used to power military operations.

-In their place, a series of "flying platforms" for the transmission of energy to means capable of receiving it, a bit like one would receive a radio transmission.
+In their place, a series of "flying platforms" for transmitting energy to vehicles capable of receiving it, a bit like one would receive a radio transmission.

 Where have I heard this before?

 Many (I anticipate the comments) will think of the research in this field made by the scholar and inventor Nikola Tesla.
-Even the Serbian genius designed a system to send wireless energy anywhere in the world, to be received with a sort of "antenna".
+The Serbian genius also designed a system to send wireless energy anywhere in the world, to be received with a sort of "antenna".

-The difference was that the transmission medium for Tesla it would have been the same earth's ionosphere, able to make us "deliver" energy everywhere in the form of electromagnetic waves.
+The difference was that the transmission medium for Tesla it would have been the same earth's ionosphere, capable of making energy "deliver" us everywhere in the form of electromagnetic waves.